-• Dalvik Debug Monitor Service (ddms)

-- [C-0-7] MUST support all ddms features as documented in the Android SDK.
+- [C-5-1] MUST have the AdbManager#isAdbWifiQrSupported() method return true . - Dalvik Debug Monitor Service (ddms) - [C-0-7] MUST support all ddms features as documented in the Android SDK.
 As ddms uses adb, support for ddms SHOULD be inactive by default, but MUST be supported whenever the user has activated the Android Debug Bridge, as above. - Monkey - $\circ~$ [C-0-8] MUST include the Monkey framework and make it available for applications to use. - SysTrace - [C-0-9] MUST support the systrace tool as documented in the Android SDK.
-Systrace MUST be inactive by default and there MUST be a user-accessible mechanism to turn on Systrace. - Perfetto - [C-SR] Are STRONGLY RECOMMENDED to expose a /system/bin/perfetto binary to the shell user which cmdline complies with the perfetto documentation. - [C-SR] The perfetto binary is STRONGLY RECOMMENDED to accept as input a protobuf config that complies with the schema defined in the perfetto documentation. - [C-SR] The perfetto binary is STRONGLY RECOMMENDED to write as output a protobuf trace that complies with the schema defined in the perfetto documentation. - [C-SR] Are STRONGLY RECOMMENDED to provide, through the perfetto binary, at least the data sources described in the perfetto documentation. - Test Harness Mode

-If device implementations support the shell command cmd testharness and run cmd testharness enable , they:

-- $\circ ~ \textbf{[C-2-1] MUST return true for } Activity Manager. is Running In User Test Harness() \\$ - [C-2-2] MUST implement Test Harness Mode as described in harness mode documentation.
+Systrace must be inactive by default and there MUST be a user-accessible mechanism to turn on Systrace. - Perfetto

+- [C-SR] Are STRONGLY RECOMMENDED to expose a /system/bin/perfetto binary to the shell user which cmdline complies with the perfetto documentation. - [C-SR] The perfetto binary is STRONGLY RECOMMENDED to accept as input a protobuf config that complies with the schema defined in the perfetto documentation. - [C-SR] The perfetto binary is STRONGLY RECOMMENDED to write as output a protobuf trace that complies with the schema defined in the perfetto documentation. - [C-SR] Are STRONGLY RECOMMENDED to provide, through the perfetto binary, at least the data sources described in the perfetto documentation. - Low Memory Killer - [C-0-10] MUST write a LMK_KILL_OCCURRED_FIELD_NUMBER Atom to the statsd log when an app is terminated by the Low Memory Killer . - Test Harness Mode If device implementations support the shell command cmd testharness and run cmd testharness enable, they: - [C-2-1] MUST return true for ActivityManager.isRunningInUserTestHarness() - [C-2-2] MUST implement Test Harness Mode as described in Test Harness Mode documentation.